 Cloud Deployment Options

-For cloud deployment, you have several excellent options depending on your scale and budget:
+Several cloud-deployment options are available, depending on scale and budget:

-- AWS Lightsail or EC2 — full control, good for small to medium deployments
+- AWS Lightsail or EC2 — full control, appropriate for small to medium deployments

-- Google Cloud Run — serverless containers, scales to zero, pay per request
+- Google Cloud Run — serverless containers, scaling to zero, pay-per-request pricing

 - Railway or Render — simple PaaS options with generous free tiers